kmazi/flask-production/README.md

 # flask-production
-A starter kit for flask app
+A starter kit for flask app.
+A boilerplate code for flask application.

 ## Docker Setup
 Setup is divided into two sub groups: